igorwaw/web-random/content/gallery.md

 ![Hugo gallery]({static}/images/g1-gallery.png)

 ## Creating the map

 Instead of a list, I wanted to have a zoomable, clickable map on the main page.
 Front end development is not my specialty, I didn't even know what software to use, so I asked ChatGPT.
 It told me to use Mapael library and generated HTML and Javascript for me.
 The code was almost correct (imports didn't work and the HTML was missing one important div) but it was easy to fix.
 Now I needed to replace just one page in my generated website with my custom HTML.
 I had to learn a bit more then I intended about the way Hugo templates work, but it wasn't so bad and might come useful in future.

 ![ChatGPT advising to use Mapael]({static}/images/g2-gpt.png)

-First thing to understand, all files from /themes/gallery/layouts can be overriden by files in /layouts - no need to replace the whole team.
+First thing to understand, all files from /themes/gallery/layouts can be overriden by files in /layouts - no need to replace the whole theme.
 Second, the main page by default uses the standard template for branch page.
 But, if a template for "home page" is present, it takes precedence.
 So, I created file /layouts/home.html.html (yes, double extension) and for the first attempt, I just put my crude HTML in there.
 It worked!
 Now, two things left to do: improve my map (set proper initial zoom, colours, add links to countries) and replace the manualy created page with a proper template.
 The goal was to add extra imports in the head section (for mapael JavaScript files) and replace standard gallery list with my map, but keep the rest (menu, footer, CSS) for the consistent look.

 I ended up creating several more files (everything's on my GitHub):